A Fast Break Drill That Makes Running Teams Better

-B. Wing (1), receiving the pass, catches and comes to a jump stop.
+C. Wing (1), receiving the pass, catches and comes to a jump stop without traveling.

-C. The opposite wing (5), takes off down his sideline when the initial pass is made, making sure he is nearenough to touch the sideline at mid court.
+D. The opposite wing (5), takes off down his sideline when the initial pass is made, making sure he is near enough to touch his sideline at mid court.

-D. A second chest pass will now be made all the way across court, to (5) from (1), somewhere past the mid court line, at the opposite end of the court.
+E. A second chest pass will now be made all the way across court, to (5) from (1), somewhere past the mid court line, at the opposite end of the court.
+(Diagram 1)

-G. The original outlet man, wing (1), sprints to the basket and follows up any missed shot, then takes the ball out of the net, pivots, and starts the drill going back the other way.
-(Diagram 2) He will then figure 8 behind the man to whom he passes.
+H. The original outlet man, wing (1), sprints to the basket and follows up any missed shot, then takes the ball out of the net, pivots, and prepares to start the drill going back the other way.
+(Diagram 2)

-I. Wing (5), who made the pass for the first layup, swings under the basket and receives the outlet pass from (1) for the return trip up the court.
-He cross-court passes to the (3) to continue the figure 8.
+J. Wing (5), who made the pass for the first layup, swings under the basket, gets wide so he can touch the sideline at mid court, and receives a cross court pass from (3) to continue the figure 8 coming back.
 (Diagram 3)

-After the team became familiar with the Figure 8 Drill, I added a second ball so that the following groups could start immediately as a preceding group was finishing.
+After the team became familiar with the Figure 8 Drill, I added a second ball so that the following groups could start immediately as a preceding group was finishing their lay up.
 This saved time and kept the action rolling.

 As in all my drills not having defense, the shot had to be made before going to the next step.
 I tried to give all players at least two or three turns up and back in each drill, but we would do more turns early in the training season to improve execution.
 As in other fast break drills with no defenders, we did not stress over turnovers.
 The nearest player just chased the ball down and made the next pass.
 We wanted to keep the pace up and the drill moving by encouraging players to sprint-out, get wide, and keep going.
 They got better and had fewer turnovers because we worked at the speed game daily.